 1. “Conversation Piece” by In the Company of Huskies

-“Conversation Piece” was a series of outdoor light installations projected onto landmarks in Dublin by ad agency In the Company of Huskies to raise awareness around men’s mental health during Covid-19.
-The accompanying video explains that, while one in three men felt lonelier during Covid, nearly half were never asked about it.
+“Conversation Piece” was a series of outdoor light installations projected onto landmarks in Dublin by ad agency In the Company of Huskies to raise awareness around men’s mental health.
+The accompanying video explains that, while one in three men felt lonelier during 2020, nearly half were never asked about it.

 The campaign, which won the award for Best Use of Digital OOH at The Drum Awards for Digital Advertising 2021, “brought together some of Ireland’s leading artists to share their own experiences of mental health, and to create digital artwork inspired by them.”